 - Pain and suffering.
 Being injured can be an extremely traumatic event in a person’s life.
 Damages for pain and suffering are calculated based on the extent of your injury and the effect it has had on your overall well-being.

-If You Are Injured Working for a Non-Subscriber Employer, We Can Help
+If You Are Injured Working for a Non-Subscriber Employer, Our Houston Metro Area Work Injury Attorneys Can Help